Higher Specialist Training in Surgical Ophthalmology

 Overview

 The purpose of the Higher Specialist Training Programme in Surgical Ophthalmology is to provide in-depth surgical training so as to equip doctors with skills both in cataract surgery as well as in the subspecialties of anterior segment (corneal transplant), glaucoma (trabeculectomy), strabismus (squint surgery), orbit (enucleations), vitreo-retinal (retinal detachment repair), nasolacrimal and oculoplastic surgery.
-Specialist trainees, irrespective of preference and future career choice, must undertake training in all subspecialties to successfully complete their training.
+HST trainees, irrespective of preference and future career choice, must undertake training in all subspecialties to successfully complete their training.

 After successful completion of the 3 years of Basic Specialist Training in Surgical Ophthalmology, trainees can compete to enter the Higher Specialist Training program provided they meet the selection criteria.
 Progression is based on performance in Basic Specialist Training and by competitive interview held centrally in conjunction with the RCSI.
-Further information on the application process is available on the RCSI website.

 Minor adjustments (5-7% of total score) may be made to the scorecard as required during each selection process.